 Vetiver is my antidote.

-Sometimes, after all the coconut-vanilla baccanalia of the night before, the lunging sweetness, I want a pointed clarity; a more virile freshness.
-The length of a leaf; a clarified root; nature, in other words – a walk in the trees to refresh the lungs and head.
+Sometimes, after all the coconut-vanilla baccanalia of the night before, the lunging sweetness, I need a pointed clarity; a virile freshness.
+The length of a leaf; a clarified root….nature, in other words – a walk in the trees to refresh the lungs and head.

 A good vetiver is a point of dignity.
 A no-nonsense striation of elegance in the plant world; less golden and voluptuous than sandalwood; more reserved and discreet than its fuzzy, soil libating sister patchouli.